What You’ll Learn

 Partnering with a company well versed in how to develop, launch, and fine tune a successful R&I program for your membership is key.
 Icario works with leading health plans every day on member engagement programs that build in rewards and incentives that get results.

 Remember that the best loyalty programs are not one-size-fits-all.
 Segmentation is critical.
 A strong R&I strategy will factor in each population’s health gaps, risks, and disease states as well as relevant demographic and SDoH factors.
-Utilizing a multi-channel communication approach across email, phone, text messages, etc., is also a necessary element.
+Utilizing an omnichannel communication approach across email, phone, text messages, etc., is also a necessary element.

 The Correlation Between R&I and Health Action